tonningp/cis201-class-examples/book-source/README.md

 # cis201-book-sourcecode

-In this repository are the example files from the text
+This directory contains all of the source code from the text book examples.